dev-sec/patcher/README.md

 The idea behind this tool is to define a workflow for patching systems.
 This workflow consists of 3 steps:

- * Scan a system with InSpec
+ * Scan a system with InSpec Patch Baseline
- * Approve the patches
+ * Approve the patches and generate a patch policy
  * Apply those with any configuration management tool

 At this point, the workflow is supported with